-On 12 December 2018 new provisions relating to unpaid family and domestic violence leave took effect.
-The provisions entitle all employees, including casuals, five days of unpaid family and domestic violence leave in a 12-month period.
+These provisions entitle all employees, including casuals, five days of unpaid family and domestic violence leave in a 12-month period.
 The leave is available in full at the start of each 12-month period of the employee's employment, however it does not accumulate from year to year.